 The RADIUS proxy feature allows for the use of the Meraki cloud as the source of RADIUS Access-Request messages instead of the access points themselves.
-This means that the RADIUS server should be configured to whitelist the dashboard IP ranges found under Help > Firewall info on the dashboard instead of adding individual access points as clients.
+This means that the RADIUS server should be configured to whitelist the Meraki cloud communication and Backup Meraki cloud communication IP ranges found under Help > Firewall info on the dashboard instead of adding individual access points as clients.
 This allows bypassing the addition of multiple individual Access points to the radius server for larger deployments.

 General Use Cases